 Stacey Gummey, Founder, Executive Director and Lead Teacher

-Stacey is a certified Forest Kindergarten Teacher and a trained Pennsylvania Master Naturalist.
+Stacey is a certified Forest Kindergarten Teacher, a trained Pennsylvania Master Naturalist and herbalist.
 She is also a native of Kennett Square, PA.
 Stacey began her studies at West Chester University in Pennsylvania with a focus on Art Education.
 She went on to MCCA Training Institute in Maryland and received her Early Childhood Education Development and Curriculum Teaching Certificate and also studied the Reggio Emilia Approach where she honed her skills as an Early Childhood Educator.
 After 5 years as a classroom teacher and 8 years as a Director at a large playgroup in Washington, DC.
 Stacey Gummey founded Hickory Hill Nature School to meet the needs of families who value the Forest Kindergarten philosophies and to offer an alternative to a 4 wall classroom that does not fit all children's needs.
 Stacey has come full circle in her love of nature as she experienced a very nature rich childhood in Kennett and Unionville growing up.
 Stacey and her husband Michael are also the proud parents of Endsley (10) and Hutch (7).
 They currently reside in Chadds Ford, PA.
-Stacey is in pursuit of her herbalism certificate.
-One should never stop learning!

 Jessica Ladin, Lead Teacher